The Semantic data web provides a common framework that allows data to be shared and reused across application, enterprise, and community boundaries

 Semantic Data Web technologies will help to be able to piece together all of this information.
 In addition, data modelers have (or should have) the understanding and experience needed to develop ontologies (but perhaps not the technical knowledge, which can be picked up without too much difficulty) by knowing how to identify, name, and classify entities, instances, relationships, properties – which are directly applicable to developing taxonomies and thesauri.

 A significant risk of data management professionals not being involved in this important activity is duplication of effort – data modelers often understand the business very well, or at least a portion of it.
 If data management professionals think that semantic web technologies fall only into the application development realm, then their knowledge will not be leveraged and so application developers may go about redefining ontologies that are already embedded and discoverable in the enterprise.
 As we are in the 21st century and in the Information Age, the business will increasingly expect to be able to find information, regardless of where/how it is stored, and expect more and more process automation.
-Data Management professionals need to understand, be a part of, and help apply mature data management practices to Semantic Data Web initiatives.
+Data Management professionals need to understand, be a part of, and help apply mature metadata management practices to Semantic Data Web initiatives.

 Starting a Semantic Data Web Initiative